stavros-k/docs/docs/networking/1-pfsense/9-firewall/2-redirect-dns.md

 You can block DNS queries to port `853`, but this also will not work in all scenarios.
 There are many ways that a client can bypass the DNS queries.

-Redirecting DNS is mostly there to provide some performance from caching DNS on pfSense, allowing clients in the network to resolve internal DNS Names, etc.